eX-Mech/pymech/docs/index.rst

 and output files.
 For a detailed tutorial refer to :ref:`usage
 <Usage.ipynb#usage>`.

-The data structure is defined by the :py:class:`pymech.core.HexaData` class, found in :ref:`exadata`.
+The data structure is defined by the :py:class:`pymech.core.HexaData` class.
 The functions for manipulating Nek5000_ files are in :ref:`neksuite`, while the functions for SIMSON_ are, of course, in :ref:`simsonsuite`.